KatieClarinet/100DaysOfCode/README.md

 After a brief introduction to SQL yesterday, today we started working through the Interactive Tutorial on SQL Bolt and also some (much harder!) questions this afternoon.
 It's been such a fastpaced day that I need to take time to go back to the questions from this morning and take them at my own pace.
 I got as far as understanding how to JOIN more than one table together and access data, but everything else is still a mystery to me...

+**Day 33**

+Another jam-packed day of learning!

+Today we covered:
+- creating up a Heroku account - we will now use this when setting up databases
+- connecting our server to the database
+- using pg package
+- using our new PostgreSQL skills to CREATE a new table and UPDATE it using data from our libs/data file
+- reconfigure our functions so that they interact with the database
+- enviroment variables (for telling express which port to listen to and to store our database connection details)
+- about Pools and how to use them (still a bit shaky on this)